Further resources

 Death doulas

 Death doulas are are often retired palliative care nurses who wish to support people in caring for the dying both before and after the moment of death.
 They step into the end-of-life space to help families through the process.
 Like the home funeral movement generally, there is a resurgence of interest in this work, both from people wishing to carry it out, and people who need it.
-If you feel you need support with any aspect of caring for a dead or dying person, a doula can help you.
+If you feel you need support with any aspect of caring for a dead or dying person, an End-of-Life Doula can help you.
+To find out more information about doulas, and to see whether one is available in your area, please refer to NZ's professional association of End-of-Life Doulas, ELDAA.

 If you live in the Wellington area, Melanie Humphries-Connolly is an experienced end-of-life doula and registered nurse with a background in palliative care.
 She is available to support and advise families in all aspects of end-of-life care, and can be contacted here or on 027 633 1900.
-She is in the process of forming a national organisation of Death Doulas (see the ELDAA website here) and is also co-facilitator of the Hutt Valley Death Cafe which provides a friendly and supportive space for conversations around living, death and dying.
+She is a founding member of ELDAA.

 Back to top